MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 Automobiles & Components -> Ford,
 Food, Beverage & Tobacco -> Coca Cola.

-I align all series on common trading days.
+I align all series on common trading days and forward fill with a maximum of 1 day NaN.

 ---